learning-zone/javascript-basics/README.md

 </div>

 #### Q. Give an example of web worker?

-You need to follow below steps to start using web workers for counting example
-1. Create a Web Worker File:  You need to write a script to increment the count value.
+**Create a Web Worker File**: Write a script to increment the count value.
 Let's name it as counter.js
 ```javascript
 let i = 0;